by Patrick Z. McGavin

 “Everything in the film is covered, every movement, every glass pick-up.
 Fincher likes density and activity.
 Particularly in this story, I think that helps to sell the narrative.
 Their lives are very frenetic, and the movie reflects that with the foley.
 It’s a much denser sonic palette than you’d have of something that was actually filmed in the ‘30s.”

-Inside the bungalow, every sound took on a privileged creative value, like the whirling blades of the fan.
+Inside the bungalow, every sound took on a privileged creative value, as the whirling blades of the fan.
+It could be due to the hip roof design or the general vintage interiors with high ceilings that made the sound reverberate all around and gave the place an old-school vibe.

 “Everything in that Victorville scene had character,” Fife said.
 “Dusty winds, strange animals and trains going by.
 When John Houseman walks, the floor creaks more.